slokadjaja/thesis/readme.md

 ### Todos

 Priority:
-- model encode per patch
-- replicate plot from presentation
 - enc, dec: 1d convolution, lstm
 - implement 1 downstream task
-- see if similar patches result in similar binary codes
+- see if similar patches result in similar binary codes or
-- baseline -> cluster binary codes , time series patches
+  - if similar binary codes corr. to similar patches
+- normalize ts
+- play with softmax temperature, number of bits
+  - its ok if number of bits larger than patch length
+- plot ts with real encodings

 Nice to have

-- multivariate bernoulli??
-- variable #bits and #symbols
 - piecewiese linear methods (e.g. PAA)
-- normalization -> time series scale
 - additional "magnitude"+"shift" word? -> dependent on downstream tasks
 - ensemble method to encode differnet attributes using differnt vaes
 - generalization to other datasets